 ● Do you feel able to provide support to customers with your current level of training?

 ● Are you able to respond quickly to customer concerns?

 |Engagement||Employees' feelings of a connection to their work and the company.

 Note: engagement is an outcome measure.

 |● I am proud to work for this company

 ● My work gives me a feeling of personal accomplishment

-● This company provides me with the opportunity for learning and development
+● This company provides me with the opportunity for learning, development and personal growth

 ● I am comfortable voicing my ideas and opinions, even if they are different from others

 |● Do you feel your manager listens to your ideas and takes them on?